What is HL7 and what is its relation to FHIR®?

 UTF-8 is a character encoding standard that represents text in computers.
 It can encode virtually every character from every writing system and is widely used on the internet, ensuring compatibility for various languages and symbols in digital communication.

-The data protocols used and supported by HLA includes:
+The data protocols used and supported by HLA include:

 - RESTful Web Services

-(REST) principles.
-They use standard HTTP methods (GET, POST, PUT, DELETE) to perform operations on resources, allowing interoperability between different systems on the internet and enabling stateless communication between client and server.
+They use standard HTTP methods (GET, POST, PUT, DELETE) to perform operations on resources, allowing interoperability between different healthcare platforms on the internet and enabling stateless communication and information sharing between client and server.

 - OAuth 2.0